 Paint that Can’t Take the Local Weather

-Does the exterior of your home deal with salty sea sprays, sandy winds, or the occasional hail storm?
-Every New Zealand city has it's own unique weather patterns that add stress and wear to home exteriors.
+Does the exterior of your home deal with salty sea sprays, sandy winds, or the occasional hailstorm?
+Every New Zealand location has its own unique weather patterns that add stress and wear to home exteriors.
 You know what those are in your neighbourhood because you deal with them every day and have likely had to make a few repairs as a result.
 And your paint needs to withstand these challenges.
-If your paint can't take the heat, humidity, or abrasive winds, it will eventually crack and peel.
+If your paint can’t take the heat, humidity, or abrasive winds, it will eventually crack and peel.

 Paint that Warps in the New Zealand Sun

-The final common shutter mistake we'd like to help you to avoid is one of confusion.
-The term "shutters" has different meanings to different people.
-Often based on what you've experienced in the past.
-Some people grew up with internal integral wooden blinds that were called 'shutters'.
-Some grew up with functional shutters at home or in a favourite movie where the shutters actually pull closed over the windows to protect them during storms.
-And many of us only think of shutters as decorative pieces of wood we fasten outside of windows to make them look nicer.
+The final common shutter mistake we’d like to help you to avoid is one of confusion.
+The term “shutters” has different meanings to different people.
+Often based on what you’ve experienced in the past.
+Some people grew up with internal wooden blinds that were called ‘shutters’.
+Some grew up with functional shutters at home or in a favourite movie where the shutters pull shut over the windows to protect them during storms.
+Many of us only think of shutters as decorative pieces of wood we fasten outside of windows to make them look nicer.

 All three are legitimate forms of shutters, but what you buy and how you install them are naturally very different.
 So just for absolute clarity, be sure you and your shutter provider are speaking the same language about what you expect, what you are looking for, and the difference between the varying types of shutter you might be looking to install.

-Fixed shutters are the most common type of shutter in the world, and they are uniquely non-functional other than as decoration.
-Fixed shutters are a visual memory of functional shutters but are really decorative pieces of wood we fasten permanently to the outside of windows to make houses more attractive.
-When you as a construction contractor or manufacturer for shutters on your home, this is what they are most likely to assume that you want.
-As this is what most homeowners want when they say "shutter"
+Fixed shutters are the most common type of shutter in the world, and they are only for decoration.
+Fixed shutters are a visual memory of functional shutters but are decorative pieces of wood we fasten permanently to the outside of windows to make houses more attractive.
+When you talk to a construction contractor or manufacturer for shutters on your home, this is what they are most likely to assume that you want.
+As this is what most homeowners want when they say “shutter”

-Are you planning on installing new exterior shutter in the near future?
+Are you planning on installing new exterior shutters soon?
 If so, make your choices carefully.
-From choosing the shutter to applying your favourite colour of trim paint, every decision matters in how well your shutters will look and how well they will last in the years to come.
+From choosing the shutter to applying your favourite colour paint, every decision matters in how well your shutters will look and how well they will last in the years to come.
 For more information about exterior shutters for your New Zealand home, contact us today!